-The Human Trafficking Collaborative Network (HTCN) is an informal network of researchers, students and community partners with a common interest in improving understanding of human trafficking and exploitation of vulnerable populations supported by the Washington University Institute for Public Health.
+The Human Trafficking Collaborative Network (HTCN) is an informal network of researchers, students and community partners with a common interest in improving understanding of human trafficking and exploitation of vulnerable populations.
+The HTCN is supported by the Washington University Institute for Public Health.

 Immigration Service Providers Network

-The Immigration Service Providers Network increases collaboration by providing opportunities for education and outreach to unite organizations that support the foreign born and their families.
-We are a network of organizations and providers that serve immigrants and refugees in the St. Louis region.
-The ISPN is not a registered nonprofit organization.
-The ISPN is an initiative of the Missouri Immigrant and Refugee Advocates (MIRA) and is supported through various grants.
+The Immigration Service Providers Network increases collaboration by providing opportunities for education and outreach to unite organizations that support the foreign born and their families; it is a network of organizations and providers that serve immigrants and refugees in the St. Louis region.
+The ISPN is not a registered nonprofit organization but rather an initiative of the Missouri Immigrant and Refugee Advocates (MIRA) and is supported through various grants.